icecoredynasty/icecoredynasty.github.io/rules.md

         <h3>Salary Escalation</h3>

         <p>
-          Salaries increase whenever a player is protected for another season.
+          Salaries increase whenever a regular player is protected for another season.
           Exceptional performance and exceptional value accelerate the increase.
         </p>